ietf-wg-bpf/ebpf-docs/rst/instruction-set-opcodes.rst

 0x3f    any  0x00  0       dst = (src != 0) ? (dst / src) : 0                   `Arithmetic instructions`_
 0x3f    any  0x00  1       dst = (src != 0) ? (dst s/ src) : 0                  `Arithmetic instructions`_
-0x40    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x41    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x42    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x43    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x44    0x0  any   0       dst = (u32)(dst \| imm)                              `Arithmetic instructions`_ 0x45    0x0  any   any     if dst & imm goto +offset                            `Jump instructions`_ 0x46    0x0  any   any     if (u32)dst & imm goto +offset                       `Jump instructions`_
+0x40    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x44    0x0  any   0       dst = (u32)(dst \| imm)                              `Arithmetic instructions`_
+0x45    0x0  any   any     if dst & imm goto +offset                            `Jump instructions`_
+0x46    0x0  any   any     if (u32)dst & imm goto +offset                       `Jump instructions`_
 0x47    0x0  any   0       dst \|= imm                                          `Arithmetic instructions`_
-0x48    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x49    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x4a    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x4b    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x4c    any  0x00  0       dst = (u32)(dst \| src)                              `Arithmetic instructions`_ 0x4d    any  0x00  any     if dst & src goto +offset                            `Jump instructions`_ 0x4e    any  0x00  any     if (u32)dst & (u32)src goto +offset                  `Jump instructions`_
+0x48    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x4c    any  0x00  0       dst = (u32)(dst \| src)                              `Arithmetic instructions`_
+0x4d    any  0x00  any     if dst & src goto +offset                            `Jump instructions`_
+0x4e    any  0x00  any     if (u32)dst & (u32)src goto +offset                  `Jump instructions`_
 0x4f    any  0x00  0       dst \|= src                                          `Arithmetic instructions`_
-0x50    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x51    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x52    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x53    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x54    0x0  any   0       dst = (u32)(dst & imm)                               `Arithmetic instructions`_ 0x55    0x0  any   any     if dst != imm goto +offset                           `Jump instructions`_ 0x56    0x0  any   any     if (u32)dst != imm goto +offset                      `Jump instructions`_
+0x50    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x54    0x0  any   0       dst = (u32)(dst & imm)                               `Arithmetic instructions`_
+0x55    0x0  any   any     if dst != imm goto +offset                           `Jump instructions`_
+0x56    0x0  any   any     if (u32)dst != imm goto +offset                      `Jump instructions`_
 0x57    0x0  any   0       dst &= imm                                           `Arithmetic instructions`_
-0x58    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x59    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x5a    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x5b    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x5c    any  0x00  0       dst = (u32)(dst & src)                               `Arithmetic instructions`_ 0x5d    any  0x00  any     if dst != src goto +offset                           `Jump instructions`_ 0x5e    any  0x00  any     if (u32)dst != (u32)src goto +offset                 `Jump instructions`_
+0x5c    any  0x00  0       dst = (u32)(dst & src)                               `Arithmetic instructions`_
+0x5d    any  0x00  any     if dst != src goto +offset                           `Jump instructions`_
+0x5e    any  0x00  any     if (u32)dst != (u32)src goto +offset                 `Jump instructions`_